chsWeb/Automator-for-Figma/README.md

 ###### AUTOMATION:
 ## Add a description to selected styles
 Adds a new Color Style Description to all of the currently selected Figma layer styles.

+---

+**WARNING:** This Automator action will replace the current description(s) on any style used by the selected layers.

 `bulk-selected-style-description.json` [Download](https://github.com/chsWeb/Automator-for-Figma/blob/main/JSON/bulk-selected-style-description.json)